viperleed/viperleed/doc/content/installation.rst

        in a terminal.
 On Windows 10 and later, you can also directly navigate to the location in Explorer by typing ``%USERPROFILE%`` in the Windows Start menu or in the address bar of an Explorer window.
-    -  Navigate to the file path set as a value for the ``AutoRun`` entry.
+    -  Navigate to the file path set as a value for the :guilabel:`AutoRun` entry.
 You can create a new file with the correct name if it does not exist.
 Then append the following lines to the end:

        .. code-block:: bat